-The Board of Directors held 13 meetings during 2010, and each of the directors attended at least 75% of the meetings held in 2010.
+The Board of Directors held six meetings during 2011, and each of the directors attended at least 75% of the meetings.

 Our non-management directors, all of whom are independent, meet in an executive session at each regularly scheduled Board of Directors meeting.
 The role of presiding director at each such meeting is rotated among the non-management directors.